robbridg211/Python-Progressive-JPEG-Image-Optimizer/README.md

 Move cjpeg and pngquant binaries to your MacOS home folder before use.

-Double-click "Creative Image Optimizer.workflow" to install the quick action.
+Double-click "Progressive Image Optimizer.workflow" to install the quick action.
 If prompted, choose Replace.

-Right-click on any folder containing images to be optimized, and choose Quick Actions -> Creative Image Optimizer.
+Right-click on any folder containing images to be optimized, and choose Quick Actions -> Progressive Image Optimizer.